Meet the Ambassadors

-Since opening its doors, Proactive Sports is a state-of-the-art location for collegiate and professional athletes to train during their offseasons.
-Capretta is a nationally revered coach sought out by NFL, MLB, NBA, and ATP athletes for their individualized training programs.
-He is a member on Adidas' strength and conditioning advisory board administering training techniques and philosophies for the elite apparel enterprise.
+Since opening its doors, Proactive Sports has remained a state-of-the-art location for collegiate and professional athletes to train during their off-seasons.
+Capretta is a nationally revered coach sought out by NFL, MLB, NBA and ATP athletes for their individualized training programs.
+In 2015, Proactive Sports trained the #1 and #2 overall picks for the NBA Draft, as well as five in the first round.

 Brett is a world-renowned licensed physical therapist, certified athletic trainer, certified strength and conditioning specialist and a certified Dry Needling specialist with over 30 years of experience in the sports medicine field.